 - Rules and heuristics.

 With OWL 2, the kernel defines aspects in the Class hierarchy, but connectors are defined as object properties, and attributes as data properties.

 Contrary to categories, whose instances are to be checked for external consistency, aspects have only to be checked for internal consistency.

 Connectors being the glue of knowledge, their semantics is to make the difference.
-On that account, three kind of connectors are distinguished, depending on targets.
+On that account, kernel connectors (blue lines) make a distinction between five kinds of connectors:

-- Flows connectors are associated to exchanges between activities: passive symbolic or actual content, or active requests.
+- Flows between activities: passive symbolic or actual content, or active requests.

-- Channels connectors represent the communication links between actual objects and locations according to capabilities: physical, digital, or symbolic.
+- Communication channels between objects or locations according to capabilities: physical, digital, or symbolic.